codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 * If the version is not displayed in the dashboards, it could be because your application is not a Helm application.
-* For Helm applications, if the version is either not displayed, or is not correct, it could be because Codefresh could not find the values in the `repoURL` and `path`.
+* For Helm applications, if the version is either not displayed or is not correct, it could be because Codefresh could not find the values in the `repoURL` and `path`.
 Verify that the Source settings for the application correspond to the Version attribute configured for the product.

 ### Examples of version attributes